prernababali/one-way-messaging-website-Nodejs-project/README.md

 # 💬 Secure Messaging Web Application

 A full-stack messaging platform where users can securely sign up, log in, view their inbox, and exchange direct messages with others.
-Built using **Node.js**, **Express**, **MongoDB**, and **EJS**, this app showcases secure session-based communication, user authentication, CRUD operations, profile management, and basic one-on-one messaging functionality — all wrapped in a clean Bootstrap interface.
+Built using **Node.js**, **Express**, **MongoDB**, and **EJS**, this app showcases secure session-based communication, user authentication, CRUD operations, profile management, and basic one-on-one messaging functionality — all wrapped in a clean Bootstrap interfaces.

 ## ✨ Overview